redhat-cne/spec/spec.md

 ### REQUIRED Attributes

-The following attributes are REQUIRED to be present in all O-RAN Event:
+The following attributes are REQUIRED to be present in all Cloud Native Events:

 #### id